damigreen/computer-science/notes/vsnote/notebook.md

       last inserted element, removed, accessed, LIFO, priciple, constant time, lookup, insertion, first added element FIFO, buffer, prevent(avoid), modification, original

+#### Answers ~ Hash Tables

+`Hashtables` are fixed-sized data strtucture.
+Its lenght is ususlly defined at the start.
+They can be used for / they are best used for quick retrival and storage of daata in key value pair.
+Objects also works similarly by defining a key(property) and its associated value `index collision` e.g. When trying to create an hashtable with distributed array index using `prime number hashing` and there is a collision between two different keys for particular a index location.
+`prime number hashing` is the modulus division using prime nubers to get array index that are in a distributed manner

 <!-- Weekly actities -->
 ### Mnemonics Cache ~ 18:12:2021